thomasnield/classroom-scheduling-demo/README.md

 * ROOM B
 * ROOM C

-**Availability for each day of week:**
+**Availability for each day Monday-Friday:**

 * 8:00AM-11:30AM
 * 1:00PM-5:00PM

 Obviously, a room cannot be occupied by more than one class at any time.
+If the solver cannot find a solution, it should raise an error indicating no solution exists.